-In true micrognathia, the jaw is small enough to interfere with the infant's feeding.
-Infants with micrognathia may need special nipples in order to feed properly.
+In some cases, the jaw is small enough to interfere with the infant's feeding.
+Infants with this condition may need special nipples in order to feed properly.

-Micrognathia often corrects itself during growth, especially at puberty when the jaw grows quite a bit.
-It can be caused by certain inherited disorders and syndromes.
+Micrognathia often corrects itself during growth.
+The jaw may grow a lot during puberty.
+The problem can be caused by certain inherited disorders and syndromes.

 Contact your health care provider if:

-The doctor will do a physical examination and may ask questions about the history of the problem, such as:
+The provider will do a physical exam and may ask questions about the problem.
+Some of these may include:

-The physical examination will include a thorough check of the mouth.
+The physical exam will include a thorough check of the mouth.

 The following tests may be performed:

 Depending on the symptoms, a child may need to be tested for an inherited condition that may be the source of the problem.
 The child may need surgery or devices to correct tooth position.

 Evens K, Hing AV, Cunningham M. Craniofacial and orthopedic conditions.
 In: Gleason CA, Devaskar SU, eds.
 Avery's Diseases of the Newborn.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 95.

 Update Date 4/21/2015